oscimp/amaranth_twstft/Doc/2_Sync_PRN_1PPS.md

 - Making it generate its PRN at a different rate from the FPGA's clock (in fact, it should be based on the 2.5 MHz signal),
 - For comfort reason, we want to make the use of our LFSR as versatile as possible so it should allow the user to change the taps we use while the device is running.
 - Making it possible to synchronize its PRN emission everytime we receive a 1-PPS signal, which implies :
-    - stop emitting PRN when the LFSR has produce an arbitrary number of bits,
+    - stop emitting PRN when the LFSR has produce an arbitrary number of bits (for example, 2.5e6 bits, because it should be the number of bits we generate during a second when our PRN rate is 2.5MHz),
     - start emitting PRN if we receive a PPS Signal,
     - immediatly interrupt the current sequence to restart it if we receive a PPS Signal.